MosheShamash/di-workshop-09-files/README.md

 answer the following questions:

 - **What is JSON?**

+JSON: JavaScript Object Notation.

+JSON is a syntax for storing and exchanging data.

+JSON is text, written with JavaScript object notation.

 - **What’s it used for?**
 - **What does it look like?**
 - **Where have we seen it before?**